-- 26. Prior to that announcement, the Plaintiffs and the Class had no reason to know that Music Direct's representations of triple analog or all-analog were untrue. - 27.
-On information and belief, Music Direct has been materially misrepresenting the "all-analog" nature of some of its recordings since 2015. - The Plaintiffs and the Class have been induced to purchase vinyl recordings that 28. were materially mislabeled and suffered damages as a proximate result.
+- 29. On information and belief, Defendants have been materially misrepresenting the "all-analog" nature of the Subject Recordings since 2002. - 30.
+The Plaintiffs and the Class have been induced to purchase vinyl recordings that were materially mislabeled and suffered damages as a proximate result.